Jan 25, 2018 | Sales Best Practices

 Writing good sales email is a significant challenge every sales org faces.
 This may fall under sales enablement or marketing, but in my experience, the email messaging support for most sales teams is almost non-existent or it’s way off base.
 Build out this dedicated function in your org or find 3rd parties to support you.
 If you’re reaching out to prospects at scale, you don’t want to reach them with a message that doesn’t land — which brings us to...

-If you set your team up properly and use a solid Sales Engagement Platform, you create the ability to A/B test entire sequences, email messages, and subject lines.
+If you set your team up properly, use a solid Sales Engagement Platform, and have SDR best practices in place, you create the ability to A/B test entire sequences, email messages, and subject lines.
 Run tests continually, and remember that subject lines and email messaging can get stale quickly.
 What’s working now may not be working in a few months.
 Continue to constantly reevaluate and keep improving, using the messages your sales team is already sending as your baseline test.

 Salesforce is still the essential CRM every sales org needs, but if you have an outbound team working solely in Salesforce and their email client, you’re going to lack consistency, efficiency, and visibility — not to mention the frustration your team will have.
 We’ve specialized sales roles and now we can specialize their toolkit.
 Get your reps out of Salesforce, mostly, and into a Sales Engagement Platform, and when you, do be sure to invest fully in what it takes to make it work well.
 Great tools alone don’t make great sales teams, but when you use the right ones and use them well, they sure can help.